Venus and Adonis (Rubens, 1635): Location

-Rubens’s Venus and Adonis was most likely painted as decoration for a large country house.
-The first records of the painting’s history were from the collection of the Elector of Bavaria, where it was held until 1706.It was then taken by Joseph I, Holy Roman Emperor who then presented it to John Churchill at Blenheim Palace until it was sold by the 8th Duke of Marlborough In 1937, it was given to the Metropolitan Museum of Art by Harry Payne Bingham, who had loaned it to the Met since 1920.
+Rubens’s Venus and Adonis was most likely painted as decoration for a large country house. he first records of the painting’s history were from the collection of the Elector of Bavaria, where it was held until 1706.
+It was then taken by Joseph I, Holy Roman Emperor who then presented it to John Churchill at Blenheim Palace until it was sold by the 8th Duke of Marlborough.
+In 1937, it was given to the Metropolitan Museum of Art by Harry Payne Bingham, who had loaned it to the Met since 1920.
 After this, the painting underwent major restoration as the museum removed discolored varnish and repaints, and displayed it like new.
 Once the cleaning was completed, art historians were able to narrow down the date, due to knowledge of Rubens’s styles during the 1600s.
 After this painting, Rubens created more depictions of this scene, one of which included Venus’s chariot and the two figures posed differently.